bcgov/entity/rfcs/rfc-load-colin-pdfs-to-doc-store.md

 If we implement this proposal, how will existing developers adopt it?
 Is this a breaking change?
 How will this affect other projects in the Entity ecosystem?

 # Unresolved questions

+  - need to ask Thayne about Jasper and RMI and how they're used to make PDFs

 Optional, but suggested for first drafts.
 What parts of the design are still TBD?
 What do calls to the report server look like? what parametres are passed? what are they used for?